Providing Confidence & Clarity For Your Retirement

 Medicare Part B - Medical Insurance

 Medicare Part B is the portion of Medicare that covers outpatient medical care.
 This includes both preventive care, and medically necessary services.
-The monthly premium for Part B in 2024 is $174.70.
+The monthly premium for Part B in 2025 is $185.
 Coverage for things like wellness visits, screenings, lab tests, and many other outpatient services fall under Part B. The full list of covered services can be found here.
-In addition to monthly premiums there is also a fairly low annual deductible of $240, which must come out-of-pocket before Part B coverage kicks in.
+In addition to monthly premiums there is also a fairly low annual deductible of $257, which must come out-of-pocket before Part B coverage kicks in.
 Once Part B coverage is triggered 80% of your covered care is paid for by Part B. You will foot the bill for the remaining 20%.
 As discussed, it’s important to note that there is no out-of-pocket limit on your Part A & B coverage.
-For many people that can be unsettling, which is why certain supplemental plans offer a limit on out-of-pocket costs.
+For many people that can be unsettling, which is why certain supplemental plans offer a limit on out-of-pocket cost

 Enrollment in Part A & B